Sztorm/NoteCalendar/README.md

     * Enabling or disabling
     * Setting notification time
  * Setting first day of week

+## Privacy Policy

+NoteCalendar does not collect, transmit, distribute or sell your data.

 ## License

 *NoteCalendar* is licensed under the MIT license.